amazon-ion/ion-schema/rfcs/ion_schema_2_0/ion_schema_2_0.md

 ## Description of Changes

-### Versioning Rules for the Ion Schema Language
+* **Versioning Rules for the Ion Schema Language**
 Ion Schema will use a major and minor version numbers.
 (This was implied in Ion Schema 1.0, but not well-defined.)
 Any backwards-incompatible change requires a new major version.
 Any other change to the Ion Schema Language requires a new minor version.
 Edits to the specification for spelling, grammar, or clarity (i.e. any changes that do not affect the ISL syntax or semantics) do not require a new version of Ion Schema.
 See [Ion Schema Language Versions](language_versions.md) for full details.

-### Open Content in Ion Schema 2.0
+* **Open Content in Ion Schema 2.0**
 Ion Schema 2.0 defines a set of symbols that are reserved for use by future versions of Ion Schema.
 A user may use a reserved symbol for open content if and only if that field is explicitly declared as user content in the schema header.
 See [Ion Schema 2.0 Open Content](open_content.md).

-### Add `ieee754_float` constraint
+* **Add `ieee754_float` constraint**
 If a user wants to model [binary32](https://en.wikipedia.org/wiki/Single-precision_floating-point_format) or [binary16](https://en.wikipedia.org/wiki/Half-precision_floating-point_format) ranges in Ion Schema 1.0, it cannot be done due to precision/scale aspects of binary floating-point.
-The `ieee7754_float` constraint allows us to constraint float values to be only those values that are precisely representable by a specific IEEE 754 binary encoding.
+The `ieee754_float` constraint allows us to constraint float values to be only those values that are precisely representable by a specific IEEE 754 binary encoding.
 See [ion-schema #18](https://github.com/amzn/ion-schema/issues/18#issuecomment-1092130146).

-### Replace `scale` constraint with `exponent` constraint
+* **Replace `scale` constraint with `exponent` constraint**
 The `scale` constraint has some unexpected behavior and is at odds with the Ion Decimal data model.
 Ion Schema 2.0 replaces `scale` with `exponent`, which closely aligns with the Ion `decimal` data model.
 See [ion-schema #27](https://github.com/amzn/ion-schema/issues/27).

-### Replace `nullable::` with `$null_or::`
+* **Replace `nullable::` with `$null_or::`**
 The `nullable::` annotation is underspecified and behaves in unintuitive ways.
 A complete solution to correctly identify the allowed types of null is not practical to solve, so `nullable::` will be replaced with `$null_or::` which will be syntactical sugar for a union of `null` (equivalently `null.null`) and the annotated type.
 See [ion-schema #38](https://github.com/amzn/ion-schema/issues/38#issuecomment-1119833602).

-### Add support for modeling a set
+* **Add support for modeling a set**
 Ion Schema 1.0 provides no way to model a set.
 Ion Schema 2.0 introduces the modifier `distinct::` for the `element` constraint which validates that no two elements in a container may be equivalent Ion values.
 See [ion-schema #43](https://github.com/amzn/ion-schema/issues/43).

-### Add `field_names` constraint
+* **Add `field_names` constraint**
 Ion Schema 1.0 provides no way to validate field names except by listing out explicitly which names are allowed in the `fields` constraint.
 The `field_names` constraint will allow the text of all field name symbols of a struct to be validated according to a specified type.
 See [ion-schema #44](https://github.com/amzn/ion-schema/issues/44#issuecomment-1097296761).

-### Replace `content: closed` with `closed::` modifier for `fields` constraint.
+* **Replace `content: closed` with `closed::` modifier for `fields` constraint.**
 The `content: closed` (pseudo) constraint only *modifies* the `fields` constraint and is confusing when composing types.
 It will be removed in Ion Schema 2.0 and replaced with a `closed::` modifier for the `fields` constraint.
 See [ion-schema #47](https://github.com/amzn/ion-schema/issues/47).

-### Improve `annotations` constraint
+* **Improve `annotations` constraint**
 In Ion Schema 1.0, the `annotations` constraint has some unexpected and useless behaviors, and it is not possible to model rules such as "1 of N annotations" or "any lowercase annotation".
 Ion Schema 2.0 eliminates the specific configurations that have confusing behavior, and adds syntax to allow annotations to be validated as if they are a `list` of `symbol`.
 See [ion-schema #51](https://github.com/amzn/ion-schema/issues/51#issuecomment-1105688979).

-### Add additional regex support
+* **Add additional regex support**
 Ion Schema 2.0 adds support for backslash-escaped character sets inside character classes to the subset of supported ECMA regex features.
 See [ion-schema #54](https://github.com/amzn/ion-schema/issues/54).

-### Change implicit `type: any` to `type: $any`
+* **Change implicit `type: any` to `type: $any`**
 In Ion Schema 1.0, the default `type` is `any` rather than the top type, `$any`.
 This leads to some unintuitive behavior when handling null values.
 Ion Schema 2.0 changes the default `type` of a type definition from `any` to `$any`.
 See [ion-schema #58](https://github.com/amzn/ion-schema/issues/58).

 ## Compatibility with Ion Schema 1.0